When Did F1 Start?

 Drivers raced powerful, often very dangerous cars on circuits that were often just public roads closed off for the event.
 Different countries ran their own races, and rules were not always the same, though many used similar limits on engine size and car weight.

 When World War II started, racing stopped.
-Countries focused on war, and race tracks fell silent.
-Still, the love for racing did not die.
+Countries focused on the war effort, and race tracks fell silent.
+But the love of racing did not die.

-Right after the war, only a few Grand Prix events took place, and the sport needed to be built up again almost from zero.
-The FIA, newly reorganized, led this work and created a new Grand Prix formula in 1946.
-These rules were meant to suit all top races in the new period and prepared the way for the official World Championship that began in 1950.
+Right after the war, only a few Grand Prix events took place, and the sport had to be rebuilt almost from zero.
+The FIA, newly reorganized, led this effort and created a new Grand Prix formula in 1946.
+These rules were meant to suit all top races in the new era and prepared the way for the official World Championship that began in 1950.

-This mix of generations helped link the pre-war age of racing with the new F1 era.
+This overlap of generations helped bridge the pre-war age of racing with the new F1 era.

 From Pre-War Grand Prix to Formula 1

-The move from separate pre-war Grand Prix events to one united Formula 1 World Championship was a huge change.
+The shift from separate pre-war Grand Prix events to one unified Formula 1 World Championship was a major change.
 The FIA's shared rules from 1946 were the key first step, replacing the mix of national rules with one central set.

 These first F1 rules were based mainly on pre-war engine limits and tried to balance supercharged and non-supercharged cars.